twitter icon rss icon

 Link to this site

-This label is one of four brands produced by the Wagner family (the Caymus umbrella includes Mer Soleil and Conundrum).
+The Wagner family was able to branch out into other regions and varietals, and today, Belle Glos is one of four brands produced by the Wagner family (the Caymus umbrella also includes Mer Soleil and Conundrum).
 The wines have improved every year since the first releases in 2001.
 Chuck Wagner’s son, Joseph, handles the viticulture and winemaking for this label.
 The name (pronounced BELL GLOS) honors Joseph Wagner's grandmother, Loma Belle Glos.
 Three vineyard-designates include Taylor Lane Vineyard (Sonoma Coast), Las Alturas Vineyard (Santa Lucia Highlands) and Clark and Telephone Vineyard (Santa Maria Valley).
 A fourth Pinot Noir, Belle Glos Meiomi is a value-priced wine from declassified juice ($26).

 The wines are distributed to fine wine retailers.
 The bottles are amongst the most charming in the business, offering a long neck dipped in generous wax.
 The Belle Glos Pinot Noirs in early vintages (2002-2005) were big-styled wines with generous extraction, alcohol and oak, and plenty of tannins when young.
 The last couple of years have shown more restraint.
-The Gambit series of Pinot Noirs debuted in 2008 and are limited-production wines with no added sulfur.
-They are even more voluptuous than the regular bottlings.
+The Gambit series of Pinot Noirs debuted in 2008 featuring no added sulfur.
+They were even more voluptuous than the regular bottlings.

 Reviewed Wines